zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-spring-boot-rest-api-service.md

          ```
     * **mfaas.discovery.enabled**

-        Specifies whether the API service instance is to be discovered in the API ML.
+        This parameter specifies whether the API service instance is to be discovered in the API ML.
 The system administrator at the customer site defines this parameter.
 Set this parameter to `true` if the API ML is installed and configured.
 Otherwise, you can set this parameter to `false` to exclude an API service instances from the API ML.
     * **mfaas.discovery.fetchRegistry**

-        Specifies whether the API service is to receive regular update notifications from the discovery service.
+        This parameter specifies whether the API service is to receive regular update notifications from the discovery service.
 Under most circumstances, you can accept the default value of `false` for the parameter.

     * **mfaas.discovery.region**

-        Specifies the geographical region.
+        This parameter specifies the geographical region.
 This parameter is required by the Discovery client.
 Under most circumstances you can accept the value `default` for the parameter.

     b. **Service and Server Parameters**
     * **mfaas.service.hostname**

-        Specifies the hostname of the system where the API service instance runs.
+        This parameter specifies the hostname of the system where the API service instance runs.
 This parameter is externalized and is set by the customer system administrator.
 The administrator ensures the hostname can be resolved by DSN to the IP address that is accessible by applications running on their z/OS systems.
     * **mfaas.service.ipAddress**

-        Specifies the local IP address of the system where the API service instance runs.
+        This parameter specifies the local IP address of the system where the API service instance runs.
 This IP address may or may not be a public IP address.
 This parameter is externalized and set by the customer system administrator.
     * **mfaas.server.scheme**

-       Specifies whether the API service is using the HTTPS protocol.
+       This parameter specifies whether the API service is using the HTTPS protocol.
 This value can be set to `https` or `http` depending on whether your service is using SSL.
     * **mfaas.server.port**

-       Specifies the port that is used by the API service instance.
+       This parameter specifies the port that is used by the API service instance.
 This parameter is externalized and set by the customer system administrator.
     * **mfaas.server.contextPath**

-       Specifies the prefix that is used within your API service URL path.
+       This parameter specifies the prefix that is used within your API service URL path.

        **Examples:**
        * If your API service does not use an extra prefix in the URL (for example, `http://host:port/endpoint1/`), set this value to `/`.